-A member of staff must either have been employed at a Trust school for two or more years at the time at which the application for admission to the school is made; and/or have been recruited to fill a post for which there is a demonstrable skill shortage.
-In all cases, the member of staff must have parental responsibility (sole or shared) for the applicant.
+- the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or - have been recruited to fill a post for which there is a demonstrable skill shortage.
+In all cases, the member of school staff must have parental responsibility (sole or shared) for the applicant.